Examples of Work

 AISDALS/L recognizes that customers search, evaluate, experience, and share their experiences with their peer community that signals long-term loyalty.

-I’ve adapted the AISDALS/L lifecycle to enterprise revenue operations, where the focus is on Customer Lifetime Value (CLTV) rather than Average Contract Value (ACV).
+I’ve adapted the AISDALS/L lifecycle to enterprise revenue operations, where the focus becomes Customer Lifetime Value (CLTV) rather than Average Contract Value (ACV).

 At an execution level, this process integrates marketing and sales using PQL and MQL data to identify real opportunities and support an active sales motion.